Here are three ways to extract text from a PDF File in Python:

 brew install poppler brew install tesseract

-If you are using Windows or Linux OS, I would highly recommend you to do a quick Google search and install the above-mentioned packages as per your system.
+If you are using Windows or Linux OS, I would highly recommend that you do a quick Google search and install the packages mentioned above, as per your system.

 After that, we can install the following Python-related third-party libraries using the command below: